MarcelSunyer/AmarilloEngine/README.md

 ## Scripting Capabilities

-Our scripting system is built on the foundation of C++, providing a familiar and robust language for game developers.
+Our scripting system is built on the foundation of C#, providing a familiar and robust language for game developers.
 You can create, modify, and manage scripts effortlessly, thanks to the seamless integration of the ImGuiTextEditor.
 This user-friendly interface makes coding a breeze and facilitates a smooth development experience.

 #### Dynamic Link Library (DLL) Compilation